bloominstituteoftechnology/Sprint-Challenge--Testing/ANSWERS.md

 1. Mention three types of tests.

-snapshot, component, and unit tests.
+integration, component, and unit tests.

 1. What type of test performs database operations against a real server.

-snapshot?
+integration